 The advancement in size over the years of Henry's suits of armour bear witness to the monarch's rapidly expanding girth.
 The much smaller armour of Charles I is also on display, along with a vast array of weapons from various historical periods.

-Henry VIII's daughter, Mary I, known as 'Bloody Mary' executed her young cousin and rival, the ill fated Jane Grey, who had occupied England's throne for for nine days under the machinations of her ambitious father-in-law, the Duke of Northumberland.
-The unfortunate Jane was placed on the throne after the demise of Edward VI and was little more than the tool of the ambitions of others.
-Before her own execution on 12th February, 1554, Jane watched from her window in the Gentlemen Gaolers Lodgings, as her young husband, Guilford Dudley, walked sobbing from his lodgings in the Beauchamp Tower to be beheaded on Tower Hill.
-Later that day, the sixteen year old Jane was lead out to her own death by beheading on the scaffold at Tower Green.
+Henry VIII's daughter, Mary I, known as 'Bloody Mary' executed her young cousin and rival, the ill-fated Jane Grey, who had occupied England's throne for nine days under the machinations of her ambitious father-in-law, the Duke of Northumberland.
+The unfortunate Jane was placed on the throne after the demise of King Edward VI and was little more than the tool of the ambitions of others.
+Before her own execution on 12th February 1554, Jane watched from her window in the Gentlemen Gaolers Lodgings, as her young husband, Guilford Dudley, walked sobbing from his lodgings in the Beauchamp Tower to be beheaded on Tower Hill.
+Later that day, the sixteen-year-old Jane was lead out to her death by beheading on the scaffold at Tower Green.

 The great Queen Elizabeth I also suffered a term of imprisonment in the Tower by her sister Mary.
 Suspected of underhand involvement in the Wyatt Rebellion, she was arrested and taken to the Tower.
 Possessed of a great deal of intelligence and fortitude and a born survivor, Elizabeth ensured nothing could be proved against her.
 She was housed in the Bell Tower, but was allowed to take exercise by walking along the battlements which adjoined the Beauchamp and Bell Towers, which is still known as Elizabeth's Walk.
 Finding no evidence of Elizabeth's involvement in the plot, Mary was eventually prevailed upon to release her.
 Her confinement in the Tower, however, must have been a terrifying experience.
 The memory of her mother, Anne Boleyn's horrific fate must have loomed large before her.